LouisBrunner/go-dot-extension/README.md

 - `signals`: an example of how to use signals
 - `gdscript`: an example of how to use the custom Godot class in GDScript

+## Issues

+- ptrcall methods return type conversion is unimplemented
+- `Signal`s have no arguments in the Godot documentation/type hint system
+- potential panic when using functions which return `Array`s (bad support for the cast from `Variant`)
+- potential panic when using varargs functions (bad error handling)
+- potential panic when using functions which deal with enums (bad pointer passing)

 ## Acknowledgements

 - https://github.com/ShadowApex/godot-go: for their great work and straight-forward API which inspired this project